 Users are your team members in awork.

-A user can be part of several teams with the same account (and therefore the same login credentials).
-As shown below, the account of [email protected]om is part of two teams, Moon and Mars.
-Tommy uses the same email address and credentials to access both teams.
-While only one account exists, there is one user entity in each team linked to the account.
-A user entity is always team-specific.
+A user can be part of several workspaces with the same account (and therefore the same login credentials).
+As shown below, the account of [email protected] is part of two workspaces, Moon and Mars.
+Tommy uses the same email address and credentials to access both workspaces.
+While only one account exists, there is one user entity in each workspace linked to the account.
+A user entity is always workspace-specific.

 All actions and events in awork are associated to a user.
-Almost all entities have a CreatedBy and UpdatedBy property which refer to a user in the team.
+Almost all entities have a CreatedBy and UpdatedBy property which refer to a user in the workspace.

 The detailed information of users includes status, contact details and tags.
 The status of a user is based on whether he or she has accepted the invitation, been activated or deactivated, etc. The contact details and tags are configurable by the user.